tbrowder/FontFactory-TT/README.md

     Courier.otf /usr/local/fonts/
       #... more entries

-Note that all instances of the same font will be listed and you can edit the file to delete unwanted duplicates.
+Note that all instances of the same font will be listed, and you can edit the file to delete unwanted duplicates.
 That list is for your reference and is not used by this module.

-If for some reason (such as adding new fonts or deleting some) you want to reinitialize the list, uninstall this module and reinstall it.
+If for some reason (such as adding new fonts or deleting some) you want to reinitialize the ayatem file list, uninstall this module and reinstall it.
+The user list will not be touched, but any referenced system font may have moved or have been deleted.

 ### User fonts